yodra/Tennis-Kata/README.md

 # Tennis Kata
 This kata has three different versions to refactor.
 Each one of these has their own design :shit:

-This three versions are on the `/src` directory on the files:
+The three versions are on the `/src` directory on the files:

 - TennisGame1
 - TennisGame2